-The Developer and Design Engineer shall also include the method of Operation and Maintenance (an O&M Plan) for the stormwater management facilities and all LID methods with the Final Plat application.
+The Developer and Design Engineer shall also include the method of Operation and Maintenance (an O&M Plan) for the stormwater management facilities and all LID methods with the Final Plat application detention/retention pond after the development is completed.
 Retention/detention facilities shall be owned, operated, and maintained by development entities and shall not be accepted for maintenance by the Baldwin County Commission.
 Provisions shall be made to address 100-year storm events to ensure that retention/detention facilities survive such events.